2 The Basics II: Accidentals and Beats

 In Example 2.6.9, a dotted quarter note receives the beat, the division is three eighth notes, and the subdivision is six sixteenth notes.

-- For the division, there is one beam connecting three eighth notes because eighth notes have one flag.
+- For the division, there is a single beam connecting three eighth notes because eighth notes have one flag.

 Dotted Beats

-• Any dotted note value can be equal to one beat, but the dotted half note, dotted quarter note, and dotted eighth note are the most common.
+- Any dotted note value can equal one beat, but the dotted half note, dotted quarter note, and dotted eighth note are the most common.

 Directions: